-Improve living conditions for the poor and homeless and reduce cost of home energy for very low income (VLI) Texans.
+Goal: Improve living conditions for the poor and homeless and reduce cost of home energy for very low income (VLI) Texans.

-Ease Hardships for 16% of VLI Persons and address homelessness issues
+Objective: Ease Hardships for 16% of VLI Persons and address homelessness issues

-% Eligible Population That Received Homeless & Poverty-Related Asst
+Outcome Measure: % Eligible Population That Received Homeless & Poverty-Related Asst

-The percentage of the population eligible for homeless and poverty-related assistance that receives assistance is derived by dividing the number of persons assistance in Texas.
+The percentage of the population eligible for homeless and poverty-related assistance that receives assistance.